Verifying the Union of Manifolds Hypothesis for Image Data: Exploiting the union of manifolds hypothesis

-In Appendix \ref{app:exp2_extra}, we carry out a comparison between the following: non-clustered two-step models; clustered two-step models where we set the intrinsic dimension across all clusters to its estimate over the entire dataset; and clustered two-step models, setting intrinsic dimensions as described in Section \ref{sec:cdgms}.
-We found that, while both versions of clustered models outperformed non-clustered two-step models -- once again confirming the conclusions from the previous section -- setting intrinsic dimensions differently on every cluster did not improve performance over keeping intrinsic dimension constant across clusters.
+In \autoref{table:vae_nf_results} in Appendix \ref{app:cdgms_extra}, we carry out an analogous comparison on image datasets using VAE+NF models.
+Surprisingly, we found that while both versions of disconnected DGMs (i.e.\ with fixed or varying intrinsic dimensions) outperformed non-disconnected two-step models -- once again confirming the conclusions about better modelling of disconnected supports -- setting intrinsic dimensions differently on every cluster did not improve performance over keeping intrinsic dimension constant across clusters.
 At a first glance this might appear to imply that there is no benefit to accounting for varying intrinsic dimensions, seemingly contradicting the theoretical result of \citet[Theorem~1]{loaiza2022diagnosing}, which states that manifold overfitting will occur whenever intrinsic dimension is overspecified.
-However, upon closer inspection of the proof of Theorem 1 in \citep{loaiza2022diagnosing}, we can see that the rate at which manifold overfitting happens depends on the difference between ambient and intrinsic dimension.\footnote{For positive $\sigma \rightarrow 0$, \citet{loaiza2022diagnosing} show that the likelihood of a $D$-dimensional model can go to infinity at a rate of $\sigma^{d-D}$, while not recovering $\P^*$, if the data is supported on a $d$-dimensional manifold.} This observation explains both the good empirical results of \citet{loaiza2022diagnosing} and our aforementioned results: the former are driven by the difference between ambient and intrinsic dimension (on the order of hundreds/thousands), while the latter by the error between the true and estimated intrinsic dimension (on the order of ones/tens).
+However, upon closer inspection of the proof of Theorem 1 in \citet{loaiza2022diagnosing}, we can see that the rate at which manifold overfitting happens depends on the difference between ambient and intrinsic dimension.\footnote{For positive $\sigma \rightarrow 0$, \citet{loaiza2022diagnosing} show that the likelihood of a $D$-dimensional model can go to infinity at a rate of $\sigma^{d-D}$, while not recovering $\P^*$, if the data is supported on a $d$-dimensional manifold.} This observation explains both the good empirical results of \citet{loaiza2022diagnosing} and our aforementioned results: the former are driven by the difference between ambient and intrinsic dimension (on the order of hundreds/thousands), while the latter by the error between the true and estimated intrinsic dimension (on the order of ones/tens).
+While a partially negative result, we provide further insight into the connection between the low-dimensional structure of the data and DGMs.

+In order to verify that properly setting varying intrinsic dimensions in DGMs is advantageous, provided the true intrinsic dimensions are different enough, we generate a synthetic dataset using a pretrained BigGAN \citep{brock2018large}.